gabsens/PNG-text-editor/README.md

 This tool is intented to be used with the `tEXt` chunk as argument, as it is a legit PNG chunk.
 The keyword and payload can be anything, letting you hide any text or file inside your innocent .png file.

 If the payload or keyword contains special caracters, you need to enclose it with single quotation marks.
+For example you might type something along this line in your console:

-For example`./pngtext /path/file.png tEXt testKeyword 'F!MxMV2'`
+`./pngtext /path/file.png tEXt testKeyword 'F!MxMV2'`

 Will probably fail on Windows.